zelanolab/breathmetrics/README.md

 * Sam Cooler (GUI assistance)

 ## Reference
-A PDF of the peer-reviewed paper validating the methods we use here can be found in this directory.
+A PDF of the peer-reviewed paper validating the methods we use here can be found in this directory (NotoBreathmetricsChemicalSenses2018.pdf).

 If you would like to use this code in your project, please cite: